Lakshmana-Kumar/kfc-website/README.md

 # kfc-website
-A clean  and responsive web project of KFC's ordering system which includes menu items, offer details and order placements.
+A clean  and responsive website of KFC's ordering system which includes menu items, offer details and order placements.